-This table shows the number of staff members assigned to the school, district, and state across several staff categories.
+This table shows the number of staff members assigned to the district and state across several staff categories.
 The staff counts in this table reflect data submitted by districts to NJ SMART and reflect any teachers assigned and are not based on full-time equivalent (FTE).
-Additionally, some staff members may be assigned to the district only but work in multiple schools in the district.
+Additionally, some staff members may be assigned to the district only, but work in multiple schools in the district.
 In these cases, the table may show 0 staff members assigned to the school, even though there are district staff members working in the school.
-The School Safety Specialists data is based on data submitted by districts in the CDS system and is not available at the school level because it is a district assigned position.
+The School Safety Specialists data is based on data submitted by districts in the CDS system.